nibarulabs/ccxt-js/CONTRIBUTING.md

 If your proposal, suggestion or improvement does not relate to the above list of tasks before submitting it make sure it
 is:

-1. really needed by the majority of ccxt users
+1. really needed by the majority of ccxt-js users
 2. designed to be a general-purpose solution, not hardcoded for your specific needs
 3. done in a generalized way compatible with all exchanges (not exchange-specific)
 4. portable (available in all supported languages)